slack-ruby/slack-ruby-bot-server-stripe/README.md

 ### Lifecycle Methods

-The following methods need to be routinely invoked by a cron.
+The following methods are invoked before a team is started and from a daily lifecycle cron.

 #### check_subscription!